 Wellness visit, exams, and vaccinations

-For a one-time fee of $99, The Pet Hospitals will cover your kitten’s wellness examinations, vaccinations, internal parasite testing, routine deworming, and Rabies vaccination.
+The Pet Hospitals will cover your kitten’s wellness examinations by a veterinarian, core vaccines (Feline Distemper, Feline Leukemia, and Rabies), internal parasite testing, and routine deworming for just $44.28 each visit in their kitten series.
 Even the youngest pets can carry diseases and parasites, so we want to keep your new friend safe and healthy at an affordable price.

 Low cost, high-quality neuter & spay packages